bensig/benobi-one-src/content/projects.md

 In quarantine, I found myself constantly testing my internet latency to see where my connectivity was good or bad during the constant Zoom conferences.
 I decided to build a very simple app to help myself and others test their connections... with a retro vaporwave theme.
 The MVP is live on the [Apple App Store](https://apps.apple.com/us/app/retro-ping-wifi-latency-test/id1505266057?ls=1).

 I have been considering various ways to monetize the app.
 I plan to continue to provide the app for free... or less people would download and use it.
 Retro Ping was built in Swift and it has no backend servers, so it is very low cost to maintain.
 I have been making some posts about building the process of building this over on the [blog]({{< ref "/posts" >}}).
+Tech stack: (swift)

 {{% /portfolio %}}